Microsoft 365 Best Practices Manual

 10. Reporting and assistance

 - IT Helpdesk: Report problems promptly.
 Maintain open communication with IT support to resolve security issues quickly.
+If you don’t have a dedicated team, you can call on

 Summary list